dchu1/twitter_clone/README.md

 2. Install [goreman](https://github.com/mattn/goreman)

     ```go get github.com/mattn/goreman```
 3. In the etcd directory, use goreman to start the etcd cluster.
-Goreman will read the Procfile. *Note that to run on windows, you need to remove the single quotes (' ') around the cluster definition.
+Goreman will read the Procfile.
+**Note:-** To run on windows operating system, you need to remove the single quotes (' ') around the cluster definition.

     ```goreman start```